Your trash bags hold a bunch of gross stuff. The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 - Reusable plastic bags: You know those heavy-duty reusable plastic bags you can get at the store?
 You can fashion that into a trash bag.
 While it’s best for paper waste and recycling — since this won’t dirty the bag — you can use it for general trash.
 Just be sure to wash it between uses.

-- Reuse other items: If you have other items you’re going to dispose of anyway, why not put them to good use first?
+- Reuse other items: If you have other items you will dispose of anyway, why not put them to good use first?
 For example, you can upcycle your pet’s empty food bag or a big cardboard box into a temporary trash bag.
 That way, it gets another life before it needs to be thrown out.